onepub-dev/nginx-le/cli/README.md

 Currently Nginx-LE ships with a limited no. of Auth Providers.

-We would welcome contributes of additional Auth Providers.
+We would welcome contributions of additional Auth Providers.

-Certbot current supports a number of DNS Auth Providers that could be added to Nginx-LE with a fairly low effort.
+Certbot currentlyt supports a number of DNS Auth Providers that could be added to Nginx-LE with a fairly low effort.

 You can see the list of Certbot Auth Providers here: